Harri Jones: Return to Australian Porsche Carrera Cup

 In 2024, Jones returned to Australia and secured his second Porsche Carrera Cup Australia Championship title, driving for Porsche Centre Melbourne Motorsport.
 He dominated the season with six round wins, twelve race victories, eighteen podium finishes, and five pole positions.

 For 2025, Jones transitioned from being a factory-backed driver to running his own team, Jones Motorsport.
 This move came after the closure of Porsche Centre Mebourne's motorsport division following Penske's takeover.

 Supercars Championship

-In 2025, Jones was announced as a co-driver for Team 18 in the Supercars Championship endurance races.
-He is set to partner with Anton De Pasquale in the #18 DEWALT Racing Chevrolet Camaro, competing in marquee endurance events such as The Bend 500 and the Bathurst 1000.
+In 2025, Jones was announced as a co-driver for Team 18 in the Supercars Championship endurance races, where he paired with Anton De Pasquale in the No. 18 DEWALT Racing Chevrolet Camaro, competing in marquee endurance events such as The Bend 500 and the Bathurst 1000.